yireo/yireo-slides/slides/yireo/reacticon4-shopware-pwa.md

 # About `Config` struct
 - Any public getter exposes data
 - Entities are often extensible via structs
+  - Like the `SalesChannelContext` which is used in the GET request `store-api/context`

 ^^Note that `$cmsPageUuid` is protected, not private.
 Otherwise it is not properly picked up by the `Struct`.